cromination/taddimus/web/wp-content/plugins/varnish-http-purge/readme.txt

 Plugins can hook into the purge actions as well, to filter their own events to trigger a purge.

 On a multisite network using subfolders, only <strong>network admins</strong> can purge the main site.

+= Keep Your Cache Warm =

+Purging is only half the story.
+Once Proxy Cache Purge empties a page, the cache for that URL is gone, so the next visitor triggers a full uncached render and waits for it.
+On busy sites this "cache stampede" shows up as slow pages right after every update.

+<a href="https://www.getpagespeed.com/cacheability-pro?ref=vhp-readme">Cacheability Pro</a> is a companion plugin that closes that gap: it automatically re-warms purged URLs in the background so visitors keep hitting fast, cached responses, and it tunes your cache headers so more of your pages stay cacheable in the first place.
+Proxy Cache Purge handles invalidation; Cacheability Pro handles everything around it.

+= Monitor Your Cache =

+Proxy Cache Purge keeps your cache fresh, but how often is it actually being hit?
+If you run your own Varnish or NGINX server, <a href="https://amplify.getpagespeed.com/?ref=vhp-amplify-readme">GetPageSpeed Amplify</a> shows your cache hit rate, request volume, and backend health over time, with a free tier.
+Proxy Cache Purge handles invalidation; Amplify shows you whether the cache is doing its job.

 = Development Mode =